nvdweem/intellij-sqlserver-backup-restore/README.md

 ## Change notes
 1.0
 - Plugin can be used while IntelliJ is indexing
+- Downloading the backup doesn't trigger the unsafe query error anymore

 0.8.1
 - SQLServer backup compression won't be done for Express, 'Express with Advanced Services' and Web editions even if it's turned on because they don't support it